Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEUUID.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns a pointer to an unsigned 8-bit integer array
-containing the UUID expressed in binary form.
+This function returns a pointer to an unsigned 8-bit integer array containing the UUID expressed in binary form.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: Returned pointer is of const uint8_t* type and will not allow changing
-    of the data.

-    “BLEUUID.h” must be included to use the class function.
+.. note :: Returned pointer is of const uint8_t* type and will not allow changing of the data.
+"BLEUUID.h" must be included to use the class function.

 **BLEUUID::dataNative**
 -----------------------